hajruuudin/OS_ShellProject/README.md

     - print_prompt.: for printing the prompt

 ## Compiling Instructons
-For the compilation of this program, run the terminal and change into the directory where this folder is downloaded / cloned from git.
+For the compilation of this program, run the terminal and change into this folder/directory cloned from git.
 Afterwards, run the command "make" in the terminal.
 This will automatically compile all the files using the **gcc** compiler and the following flags for error checking: **-Wall -Wextra -std=c11**.
 The compiled executable has the name: "os_204_shellproject".
 Run it using ./os_204_shellproject.

 ## Assignment outline and task
 We were tasked with creating a simple shell interface that supports a variety of commands and acts like a normal operating system shell.
 The shell allows for a variety of built in commands, all of which are explained in the following block of text.
 The shell: